danielricks/scholar/README.md

 s.exists_in_model_untagged('dog') # Does not require tag
 ```

-3. The methods available using the slim POS-tagged corpus are below.
+3. The methods available using the slim pos-tagged corpus are below.
 Again, some require tags, and some don't.

 ```python
 import scholar.scholar as sch